5. Banks as Credit Agents

 A democratic, debt and interest free national currency base.

-Interest free access to money for households all over the world.
+Interest free access to credit for households and all governments.

-The return of public resources and industries that allow the public sector to pay for itself, reducing taxes and bills on working families.
+The return of public resources and their revenues, reducing taxes and bills on working families.